pq-crystals/dilithium/README.md

 test/test_vectors$ALG
 PQCgenKAT_sign$ALG
 ```
-where `$ALG` ranges over the parameter sets 2, 3, 4, 2aes, 3aes, and 4aes.
+where `$ALG` ranges over the parameter sets 2, 3, 5, 2aes, 3aes, and 5aes.

-* `test_dilithium$ALG` tests 1000 times to generate keys, sign a random message of 59 bytes and verify the produced signature.
+* `test_dilithium$ALG` tests 10000 times to generate keys, sign a random message of 59 bytes and verify the produced signature.
 Also, the program will try to verify wrong signatures where a single random byte of a valid signature was randomly distorted.
 The program will abort with an error message and return -1 if there was an error.
-Otherwise it will output nothing and return 0.
+Otherwise it will output the key and signature sizes and return 0.
 * `test_vectors$ALG` performs further tests of internal functions and prints deterministically generated test vectors for several intermediate values that occur in the Dilithium algorithms.
 Namely, a 48 byte seed, the matrix A corresponding to the first 32 bytes of seed, a short secret vector s corresponding to the first 32 bytes of seed and nonce 0, a masking vector y corresponding to the seed and nonce 0, the high bits w1 and the low bits w0 of the vector w = Ay, the power-of-two rounding t1 of w and the corresponding low part t0, and the challenge c for the seed and w1.
 This program is meant to help to ensure compatibility of independent implementations.
 * `PQCgenKAT_sign$ALG` is the Known Answer Test (KAT) generation program provided by NIST.
 It computes the official KATs and writes them to the files `PQCsignKAT_$(CRYPTO_ALGNAME).{req,rsp}`.